OAGi/Score/docs/user_guide/index.rst

 Most drop-down lists have a built-in filter.
 This is particularly useful when a list is big.
 The filter is displayed after a drop-down list is clicked.
 The user can narrow down the values in the list by typing in a few characters.
-For example, in the *Owner* drop-down, typing in “oa” will narrow down the list to usernames containing “oa”.
+For example, in the *Owner* drop-down, typing in "oa" will narrow down the list to usernames containing "oa".

 Commenting
 ~~~~~~~~~~